 Bottom Lounge, Concert venue in West Loop, Chicago, US.

-The building started as a metal factory and car repair shop in the early 1900s.
-Its conversion into an entertainment space came decades later through a major renovation.
+The building served as a metal factory and car repair shop in the early 1900s, part of the industrial activity that once defined the West Loop.
+It was converted into an entertainment space through a major renovation that kept much of the original structure visible.

 The community of curious travelers